tmoon/cs171-hw2-moon-tarikadnan/problem_1_answers.md

     - Data:a.
 Number of commits b.
 Time of commit
     - Many Pushes: This could present a problem of the scale of the circles.
 5. Pulse:
     - Audience: contributors, project managers;
     - Data: a) proposed pull requests b) merge requests c) commits d) branches etc
     - Many pushes: Will have a lot more data and it will be hard to visualize with the techniques we have.

+### Part 2:

+- Static graph would not be sufficient because then we'd